 Starting a scented candle business from the comfort of your home can be a great way to supplement your income with the chance of turning your side gig into a full-time job.

 And it’s much easier than you might think.
+You can get started for less than $100 and a couple of hours of time.

 Best Types of Candles to Sell

 While there are many different types of candles you can make, there are two main competitors in today’s market: soy and paraffin wax.
 Below, I’ll give some brief information about each and help you decide which is better for your business.
+I’ll also explore several other types of candles you can make to sell.

 Soy candles have become more and more popular as of recent and for good reason.